1Pratik1994/hf-helium/README.md

 # hf-helium
-A C++ implementation of the Hartree-Fock solution of the ground state of the helium atom using Gaussian Type Orbitals (GTOs) as basis functions.
+A C++ implementation of the Hartree-Fock solution of the ground state of the helium atom using Gaussian Type Orbitals (GTOs) as basis functions <sup>1</sup>.
 The implementation uses LAPACK's LAPACKE_dsygv routine to solve the generalized eigenvalue problem

 ```
 F * d = E * S * d